Premium 150 Gloss (Flyers)

 If your potential customer can't tell in just an instant, after looking at your flyer, what you're selling, what product or service is, then the design will not work.

 Once you spend money on printing and distribution, you'll be mad not to print on the back of the flyer as card card-body.
 Use the back for a really great offer, or extra details on you and your products.
 There can be an offer on the front too.
 Spending money on a flyer without a super good offer is just pointless.
 Every business needs to come up with the right offer, something that doesn't cost you a lot of money, but still your potential customer thinks they're getting something great without spending a lot of money.
 The best option is something free - we all love free things.

 Then once the offer is right, add in a deadline.
 Make them act now, and add the perception of scarcity and your response rate will increase dramatically.

 Now use the flyer to include some extra information on your products and services.
-Usually it won't be long paragraphs of writing (although it might be - when it's written well (really, really well) long copy sells better than anything else).
+Usually it won't be long paragraphs of writing (although it might be - when it's written card card-body (really, really card card-body) long copy sells better than anything else).

 But usually stick to bullet points, focusing on the benefits of the product or service, not the features.

 So there's a super quick checklist for you to make a great flyer - Attention Grabbing Headline, Relevant and quality images; an offer that's hard to refuse; a deadline to encourage action; additional information on your business, your products and services.

 Need a hand?
 Just email us today for more options to promote your business.

 Download free templates to assist you in creating your artwork.

 |DL (210 x 99)|